rebeccamonson/Venue-Dashboard/Project-Breakdown.md

 ---
 The raw data files contained information about every genre of artist and every concert held at the venue.
 To begin, the data was filtered to only include the two genres of interest, Rock and
 Coutnry.
 Addtional data prep included:
-* The data originally contained both a 'Rock' variable and a 'Classic Rock' varibale, the data was tranformed so that the 'Classic Rock' genre was also just 'Rock'
+* The data originally contained both a 'Rock' variable and a 'Classic Rock' variable, the data was tranformed so that the 'Classic Rock' genre was also just 'Rock'
 * Several of the bands had openers listed in their names as well, the names were corrected to only show the main band
 * It was noted that marketing data was not provided for all the Rock or Country artists
-* To protect the company's data privacy, the band names for Rock artists were altered to a "RockA1" and Country artists were altered to "CountryA1"
+* To protect the company's data privacy, the band names for Rock artists were altered to  "RockA1" and Country artists were altered to "CountryA1"

 ## Data Stats 📊
 ---